BEASTgg/5thsem/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

------> If ur having issues viewing/downloading pdf please use a LAPTOP/DESKTOP for viewing it ! <-----
+-----> IF YOU ARE HAVING ISSUES VIEWING/UPLOADING PDF PLEASE USE A LAPTOP/DESKTOP FOR OPENING IT ! <-----

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------